New York City Book Haul

 I started reading this right away and am really enjoying it so far.
 Kristen Newman was a writer on That 70s Show, a show I’ve not watched but know about.
 She took herself off on many adventures, sometimes with friends and other times alone, from Amsterdam to Puerto Rico to Paris and London.
-Funny, honest and encouraging for any solo traveller such as myself.
+Funny, honest, and encouraging for any solo traveler such as myself.

 the mermaid’s voice returns in this one by Amanda Lovelace (Amazon Books)

-I’ve been meaning to pick up a copy of Amanda Lovelace’s three princess books for a while, ever since I first heard about the princess saves herself in this one.
+I’ve been meaning to pick up a copy of Amanda Lovelace’s three princess books for a while.
+I wanted it ever since I first heard about the princess saves herself in this one.
 She writes collections of poetry that are feminist and powerful, covering topics from assault to bravery, loneliness to love.

 I read this book in the evenings and as it is a collection of poetry it was a fast read and one that I enjoyed.
 It is the last in the collection so I still have to read the first two books first.